-There’s nothing like a really good outdoor music festival, to have you fall in love with the great outdoors, live music and getting to know people that share the same love.
-Here’s some of our favorite festivals.
-Be sure to visit their websites and/or Facebook pages for more info and ticket details – direct links to their websites are included in the festival name.
+There’s nothing like a really good outdoor music festival, to fall in love with the great outdoors, live music and getting to know people that share the same passion and fun.
+Here’s some favorite festivals in the west.
+Visit their websites and Facebook pages for more info and ticket details – direct links to their website is accessible by clicking on their festival name and poster.

-Going for over 22 years, just over the border at the Deming Logging Grounds, this is one of the funnest and friendliest of blues festivals with a bit of rock thrown in, usually on Saturday night.
-Lloyd & Marsha bring a special flair to the festival scene with the relationships they’ve made with some great musicians, volunteers and of course, the festival goers.
+For 25 years, just over the border of Washington state, at the Deming Logging Grounds, you’ll find one of the funnest and friendliest blues festivals – Mount Baker Rhythm & Blues.
+Lloyd & Marsha bring a special flair to the festival scene with the relationships they’ve made with many well-known musicians, volunteers and of course, the festival goers.
 Be sure to check it out!

 Not to be missed – great camping too!

-The Nanaimo Music Festival started in 2011 and is held the 3rd weekend of August.
-It’s a great 3 day festival held on Vancouver Island held in downtown Nanaimo at the beautiful Maffeo Sutton Park, right on the waterfront.
+The Nanaimo Music Festival started in 2011 and is a great 3 day festival on Vancouver Island.
+It’s stage is set in downtown Nanaimo at the beautiful Maffeo Sutton Park, right on the waterfront.
 Classed as “Boutique Blues Festival of Choice” they have been bringing first class acts to the area attracting blues fans from far and wide.
 The festival features many local acts as well as some well known international artists.

 From humble beginnings of stand alone folk shows in Salmon Arm community halls, ROOTSandBLUES grew into a major western Canadian outdoor event that has played host to patrons from all over western Canada and the Pacific North West.